What is cellular IoT? The future of IoT connectivity

 With the reliable connectivity of cellular IoT, devices are better able to collect and transmit data in real time, allowing businesses to make best use of analytics.
 For example, a company can track how and when its health monitor is used, tailoring future product updates and features to suit the needs of end users.
 In a smart factory, the flow of real-time cellular data from machines on the floor can power AI, predictive maintenance, reporting, and other functions.

-While Wi-Fi and other non-cellular connectivity will continue to be the best choice for some situations and applications, many industries can benefit from incorporating cellular connectivity in their IoT deployments.
-Let’s take a closer look at some examples from different sectors and what cellular technology brings to the table.
+Many industries can benefit from incorporating cellular connectivity in their IoT deployments.
+Let’s take a closer look at some examples and what cellular technology brings to the table.

 Retail